See what the IHS Markit Score report has to say about Delta Air Lines Inc.

 According to the latest IHS Markit Purchasing Managers' Index (PMI) data, output in the Industrials sector is rising.
 The rate of growth is weak relative to the trend shown over the past year, however.

-The current level displays a neutral indicator.
-DAL credit default swap spreads are within the middle of their range for the last three years.
+The current level displays a negative indicator.
+DAL credit default swap spreads are rising towards their highest levels for the past 1 year, which indicates the market's more negative perception of the company's credit worthiness.

 Please send all inquiries related to the report to score@ihsmarkit.com.